As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 - Day Trips From Ipoh

-These are the best of Ipoh attractions and most accessible too.
-You don’t necessarily need a car either although a car would be much more convenient (and comfortable).
+These are the best of Ipoh attractions and the ones that are the most accessible too.
+You don’t necessarily need a car either.
+Although a car would be much more convenient (and comfortable).

 Steep competition guarantees an impressively high standard when it comes to the taste of Ipoh food.